X-com-b-v/docker-setup/README.md

 ```

 ## Container maintenance
-There is no active maintenance on the docker-compose file.
-Maybe I will add it as a private repo on bitbucket so it is accessible for everyone within the team.
-So if you want to update the containers, you have to manually copy/paste the docker-compose file to your installdir/docker directory and run `docker-compose build` and `docker-compose up -d` again.
+Whenever I have time I will make updates to this repository.
+You can always re-run the installer, it should not break your existing installation.
+Do however choose all PHP options you've previously selected as well, otherwise they will be excluded from your docker-compose file after the installer has done its work.

 ### Sidenotes
 - You can add your own user to the `docker` group so you won't need to use sudo every time.
-Although this is not encouraged
+(According to the internet, this is discouraged but I still do it)
 - You can use a database manager like mysql-workbench or dbeaver to easily access mysql instances (my personal preference goes to dbeaver as workbench tends to crash often).
+You could also use integrated db manager in PHPStorm (which is a small version of DataGrip or so it seems)